priyanga220/matific_blms/README.md

 Endpoints

     Implmented on rest api standards.
+Should be implmented in a stateless way, but for version 1 authentication is implmented with django auth token approch.
+Token is saved in db.

+        Enhancements : Implement authentication with jwt token

     port : 8000 .